sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 ## SQL Analysis

-The SQL analysis was performed using five related datasets: accounts, subscriptions, product usage, support tickets, and customer churn events.
+The SQL analysis was performed using five related datasets: accounts, subscriptions, product usage, support tickets, and customer churn.
 These tables were connected through account_id and subscription_id to investigate the relationship between customer behavior, revenue, support experience, and churn.

 The analysis focused on identifying which customers generate the most value, which customers are most likely to churn, and what business factors are driving that churn.